n-ivkovic/tspreed/README.md

 tspreed attempts to adhere to [IEEE Std 1003.1-2001 (a.k.a.
 SUSv3 or POSIX.1-2001)](https://pubs.opengroup.org/onlinepubs/000095399/) in order to be portable across Unix-like systems.
 However, non-compliant functionalities have been utilized to either overcome limitations of the standard or improve performance where possible.
 The script will determine at runtime which non-compliant functionalities the system supports and either exit with an error or adjust its behavior accordingly.

-The only functionality which does not adhere to POSIX.1-2001/SUSv3 which the script must utilize is the '%N' format in `date(1)`.
-The script will exit with an error if this functionality is not supported by the system.
+The script must utilize at least one of the non-compliant functionalities listed below.
+The script will exit with an error if neither functionality is supported by the system.

+* `date(1)` supports the '%N' format.
+* `sleep(1)` supports the use of floating point values for the time operand.

 ### Terminal capabilities

-tspreed utilizes terminal capabilities via `tput(1)` which no standard can guarantee the support of.
-However, the vast majority of terminals that support [ANSI X3.64](https://en.wikipedia.org/wiki/ANSI_escape_code) escape codes, which have been well-supported since the 1980s, usually map the escape codes to the capabilities utilized, except `rmcup` and `smcup`.
-This means the capabilities utilized should only present issues for those using older (physical) terminals, obscure terminals/terminal emulators, or otherwise very limited terminals/terminal emulators.
+tspreed utilizes terminal capabilities via `tput(1)` that are supported by terminals/terminal emulators that support [ANSI X3.64](https://en.wikipedia.org/wiki/ANSI_escape_code) escape codes, which have been well-supported since the 1980s.
+The script will determine at runtime which capabilities the terminal supports and either exit with an error or adjust its behavior accordingly.

-Listed below are the terminal capabilities utilized by the script.

-* `lines`
-* `cols`
-* `sgr0` - Only utilized if focusbold is enabled or focuscolor is set.
-* `bold` - Only utilized if focusbold is enabled.
-* `el`
-* `cup`
-* `setaf` - Only utilized if focuscolor is set.
-* `cnorm` - Only utilized if hidecursor is enabled.
-* `civis` - Only utilized if hidecursor is enabled.
-* `rmcup`
-* `smcup`
+The script utilizes the terminal capabilities `cnorm` and `civis` are not guaranteed to be supported by terminals/terminal emulators that support ANSI X3.64, however they are well-supported on modern terminals and are only utilized if the -h/hidecursor option is enabled.

 ## Todo